 At any time in our life, curveballs can take us off guard.
 Sometimes it's that extra request from our boss or a friend bails for a getaway we'd been looking forward to for months.
 If you are resilient, then you have the ability to keep your balance in the midst of challenges.
 Resilience allows you to recover more quickly.

 For me, one such challenge was coming home to find the unexpected after a full day with clients.
 As I carried groceries in from the car through the living room, the dogs greeted me with paw prints pressed into a sopping wet carpet.
 I dumped the grocery bags on a nearby table and dashed into the kitchen, which now resembled a toddler's wading pool.

 The floor was covered with an inch of water, and it was rapidly seeping into the dining room carpet.
 I ran down the basement to grab old towels to soak up the water—and was greeted with the horror of another flood, water gushing from above and multiple boxes dripping water from the shelves.

 The dishwasher had been stuck on fill most of the day!

 Of course, small household floods are minor setbacks, but there are also major setbacks in life: illness, loss of a job, a relationship break-up, or a sudden unexpected loss.
 What we need at times like these is resiliency—the ability to bounce back.

 Emotional resiliency is a quality that allows us to greet new circumstances, no matter how difficult, with grace and courage.

-Think of this trait as a set of muscles that needs to be exercised.
-There are different definitions of resilience, but basically it's the ability to bounce back.
+Think of this trait as a set of muscles that need to be exercised.
+There are different definitions of resilience, but basically, it's the ability to bounce back.
 And it's vital to our sense of well-being so it is worth investing some time in developing emotional intelligence skills like resilience.